 Students may not enroll in the Year 2 Practicum until all Year 1 requirements are completed.
-Students with a Growth Plan may be required to delay entry into the Practicum until the Growth Plan requirements are satisfied outside of the school setting completing various assignments.
+Students with a Growth Plan may be required to delay entry into the Practicum until the Growth Plan requirements are satisfied

+Practicum: The Year 2 Practicum is a two-semester, closely supervised experience in the school setting.
+Students are required to log a minimum of 600 hours over the two semesters.
+A substantial portion of these hours will be spent on site at the school (estimated 8-10 hours weekly), with additional time spent outside of the school setting completing various assignments.
 Students should not expect hours to be absolutely regular (e.g., every Monday and Tuesday).
 Experiences are more active than the first year, and generally range from assisted to supervised.
 Each student will be assigned 4 consultation cases to address throughout the year, and will be required to prepare written reports using a specific case study format.
 All cases will be Tier 3 except one, which will be a Tier 2, group counseling intervention.
 All cases must include progress monitoring and treatment integrity data.
 Students may not enroll in the Internship sequence until all Year 2 requirements are completed.
 Students with a Growth Plan may be required to delay entry into the Internship until the Growth plan requirements are satisfied.